robric/wiki-contrail-controller/Metadata-service.md

 --ipfabric_service_ip <nova-api-server-ip> --ipfabric_service_port 8775

 ### Nova Configuration
-The following has to be added to the DEFAULT section in nova.conf file to enable metadata service.
+The following has to be added to the DEFAULT section in nova.conf file to enable metadata proxy service.
 Restart the openstack-nova-api service after editing the nova.conf file.

 service_quantum_metadata_proxy = True